Frankfurt National Assembly

-The session was held from 18 May 1848 to 31 May 1849, in the Paulskirche at Frankfurt am Main.
-Its existence was both part of and the result of the "March Revolution" within the states of the German Confederation.
+The session was held from 18 May 1848 to 30 May 1849 in the Paulskirche at Frankfurt am Main.
+Its existence was part of the result of the "March Revolution" within the states of the German Confederation.

 After long and controversial debates, the assembly produced the so-called Frankfurt Constitution (Paulskirchenverfassung or St. Paul's Church Constitution, officially the Verfassung des Deutschen Reiches) which proclaimed a German Empire based on the principles of parliamentary democracy.
 This constitution fulfilled the main demands of the liberal and nationalist movements of the Vormärz and provided a foundation of basic rights, both of which stood in opposition to Metternich's system of Restoration.
 The parliament also proposed a constitutional monarchy headed by a hereditary emperor (Kaiser).

-The Prussian king Frederick William IV refused to accept the office of emperor when it was offered to him on the grounds that such a constitution and such an offer were an abridgment of the rights of the princes of the individual German states.
+The Prussian king Frederick William IV refused to accept the office of "Emperor of the Germans" when it was offered to him on the grounds that such a constitution and such an offer were an abridgment of the rights of the princes of the individual German states.
 In the 20th century, however, major elements of the Frankfurt constitution became models for the Weimar Constitution of 1919 and the Basic Law for the Federal Republic of Germany of 1949.

 Background

 Napoleonic upheavals and German Confederation

-In 1806, the Emperor, Francis II had relinquished the crown of the Holy Roman Empire and dissolved the Empire.
+In 1806, the Emperor Francis II had relinquished the crown of the Holy Roman Empire and dissolved the Empire.
 This was the result of the Napoleonic Wars and of direct military pressure from Napoléon Bonaparte.

-After the victory of Prussia, the United Kingdom, Russia and other states over Napoléon in 1815, the Vienna Congress created the German Confederation (Deutscher Bund).
-Austria dominated this system of loosely connected, independent states, but the system failed to account for the rising influence of Prussia.
+After the victory of Prussia, the United Kingdom, Imperial Russia, and other states over Napoléon in 1815, the Congress of Vienna created the German Confederation (Deutscher Bund).
+The Austrian Empire dominated this system of loosely connected, independent states, but the system failed to account for the rising influence of Prussia.
 After the so-called "Wars of Liberation" (Befreiungskriege, the German term for the German part of the War of the Sixth Coalition), many contemporaries had expected a nation-state solution and thus considered the subdivision of Germany as unsatisfactory.

 Apart from this nationalist component, calls for civic rights influenced political discourse.
 The Napoleonic Code Civil had led to the introduction of civic rights in some German states in the early 19th century.
 Furthermore, some German states had adopted constitutions after the foundation of the German Confederacy.
 Between 1819 and 1830, the Carlsbad Decrees and other instances of Restoration politics limited such developments.
 The unrest that resulted from the 1830 French July Revolution led to a temporary reversal of that trend, but after the demonstration for civic rights and national unity at the 1832 Hambach Festival, and the abortive attempt at an armed rising in the 1833 Frankfurter Wachensturm, the pressure on representatives of constitutional or democratic ideas was raised through measures such as censorship and bans on public assemblies.